‘You could’ve killed my child’: Dashcam video shows officer hit man with her cruiser

 The night ended with police chasing a man with mental health issues, hitting him with their car, and the man suffering a head injury.

-Channel 2′s Tyisha Fernandes was with Regina Clay-Wilson as she watched the College Park police dashcam video of Lt.
+Regina Clay-Wilson watched the College Park police dashcam video of Lt.
 Jean Robinson from that night.

 Robinson was driving on Old National Highway when she heard a “suspicious person call” on her radio.